AUTHOR: BEC OF 'FOR EVERY HEN'

 WHAT AGE WAS THE BRIDE?

-This is such a cute game!
-To get it ready, print off at least 5 photos of your bride-to-be from different points in her life.
-Be sure to write down her correct age in each photo and keep these little details in a safe place (you will need to know this information on the day of her Kitchen Tea!).
-Display these pictures as you wish (stick to the wall, frame each photo individually, frame photos as a collage, pin to a pinboard, etc.).
-When it comes time to play, ask each of the girls to guess what age they think the bride-to-be was in the photographs.
-The person who gets the most right wins!
+Print off at least 5 photos of your bride-to-be from different points in her life.
+Be sure to write down her correct age in each photo and keep these little details in a safe place (you will need this information on the day of the Kitchen Tea).

 For 20 more kitchen tea game ideas, click here!

 MAKE YOUR BEST FRIEND FEEL EXTRA SPECIAL

 This Kitchen Tea is all about celebrating your best friend – so making her feel special is a must!